 How Much Money Should I Give for Condolences?

 Some may interpret this question as “what value do you place on a human life?”
 Giving cash money can be seen as a cold gesture, but the fact is everyone needs money.
 Funerals and other burial expenses can add up.

 As with any act of charity and sympathy, give only what you can afford.
 Remember you are giving it in hope, not of calming the wound of losing a loved one but, to help cover the costs of the procedures which can put them to rest.

 The real gift you should give is your time to those in mourning.

 Is a Gift Card Appropriate for a Grieving Family?

 A gift card is often seen as a last-minute sort of gift, something only usable in a specific scenario or place.
 However, it’s not necessarily a callous thing.

-Giving a gift card for a loved one’s favorite restaurant or venue helps remember them and the things they enjoyed, and allows their surviving family to enjoy those same things in remembrance.
+Giving a gift card for a loved one’s favorite restaurant or venue helps honor their memory and the things they enjoyed.
+I also allows their surviving family to enjoy those same things in remembrance.